Public Courses for beginners

 If I learn how to meditate will I lose my motivation to be successful?

-No, some meditators are the most successful people on the planet.
+No, meditators are some of the most successful people on the planet.
 Heads of State, captains of Industry and film & television icons practice our technique.
-Whatever success has been able to achieved living with stress is eclipsed by the success that can be ac

 What kind of benefits will I get from meditating?